fortehub/AlwaysOnExercise/II. Install OS and OS features such as Active Directory Domain Services, and so on.md

 **hjc-sqldr01 = 192.168.10.201/24**  <br/>

 9. Repeat the above steps for the 2 remaining virtual machines. <br/>
 10. (Optional) After that, we will now proceed to the needed install Windows Server Roles and Features for this project.
-Before that, I will that a checkpoints of each virtual machine first.
+Before that, I will take a checkpoints of each virtual machine first.
 So even an incident happens, I can easily revert the virtual machines before the changes that I've made.
 To create a checkpoint, navigate to Hyper-Manager, right-click to Virtual Machine and click "Checkpoint".

 ![image](https://user-images.githubusercontent.com/95063830/171326297-1aa494a6-2735-4677-9a91-f054c4f9262c.png)